Do you have an undeniable love affair with sugar?! Does the sight of chocolate or ice cream make you feel uncontrollable?

 It's never a bad time to start taking a good, hard look at your fascination with sugar.
 Even if you don't think you're eating it that often, sugar has sneakily found it's way into a lot of our everyday food products - including dressings, sauces, snacks, and more!
 So it's good to at least get a better look at how much you're actually consuming.

-Along with being obviously not so great for your waistline, sugar is hands down one of the worst ingredients in your diet for your health, and having too much of it can affect much more than just your weight loss goals.
-With blood sugar spikes and drops leading to moodiness, tiredness, low energy and even trouble sleeping, it’s time to kick this habit to the curb.
+Along with being obviously not so great for your waistline, sugar is probably one of the worst ingredients for your health, and having too much of it can affect much more than just your weight loss goals.
+With blood sugar spikes and drops that can lead to moodiness, tiredness, low energy and even trouble sleeping, it’s time to kick this habit to the curb.

 So, join us!
 Follow along below for 10 tips to cut sugar from your diet, by Registered Dietitian Nutritionist and 310 Community Manager, Erika Fox.

 Tips to Reduce Your Sugar Intake From a Registered Dietitian

 Ready to reduce the amount of sugar in your diet?
 I promise that when you start to recognize that healthy foods can be incredibly delicious, you won’t feel deprived, but rather happier and healthier!

 1. Clean out the kitchen

 If it has added sugar, toss it!
 Or put it somewhere that's more out of sight like the back of the pantry.
 Basically, anything that comes in a bag, container, or package that has a label (and a line for added sugar), can fuel your cravings.
 The good news is… if it’s not within your grasp, your temptation likely will be a forgotten thought.